 - Monday, February 13 through Friday, February 17, 2023: Students enter their elective choices.
 Students should enter a back-up elective choice for every first choice they enter.

 - Monday, February 20-Wednesday, March 8, 2023: Once core subject and elective choices are entered, school counselors will meet with students individually during their Social Studies Classes to review courses for the following year.

 - Friday, April 14, 2023: Deadline for students to make changes to their course requests for the 2022-22 school year.

 - Friday, April 14, 2023- until the Release of Schedules in mid August: No changes to courses/requests will be honored from April 22 through release of schedules.

-- The only schedule changes that will be permitted include: students newly admitted to RHS, scheduling errors, academic misplacements by the teacher, counselor, or administration.
+- The only schedule changes that will be permitted include: students newly admitted to RHS, scheduling errors, academic misplacements by the teacher, school counselor, or administration.
 Academic misplacements include, but are not necessarily limited to, failure to meet prerequisites or an improper level placement.
 Requests to change courses of this nature will be handled by the School Counseling Department.

 - Release of Schedules (anticipated in August 2023)-September 5, 2023: Changes to course requests will be honored during this period.
-Students should reach out to their school counselor via email, as counselors are only in the building intermittently throughout the summer.
-Counselors will do their best to honor change requests made during this period, but these requests are not guaranteed as they will be dependent on availability of seats in the requested class(es) and the ability to fit the requested course(s) in the student’s schedule.
+Students should reach out to their school counselor via email, as school counselors are only in the building intermittently throughout the summer.
+School counselors will do their best to honor change requests made during this period, but these requests are not guaranteed as they will be dependent on availability of seats in the requested class(es) and the ability to fit the requested course(s) in the student’s schedule.

 - September 5-September 25, 2023: No changes to course requests will be honored.